alexk1919/MackGPT/.github/CONTRIBUTING.md

 ## Code of Conduct

 All contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-Please read it before participating in the MackGPT community.
+Please read it before participating in the AgentGPT community.

 ## Getting Started

 1. Fork the repository and clone it to your local machine.
-2. Set up the development environment by following the instructions in the [README.md](https://github.com/alexk1919/MackGPT/tree/main/README.md) file.
+2. Set up the development environment by following the instructions in the [README.md](https://github.com/reworkd/AgentGPT/tree/main/README.md) file.
 3. Explore the codebase, run tests, and verify that everything works as expected.

 ## How to Contribute

 ### Reporting Bugs

-If you encounter a bug or issue while using MackGPT, please open a new issue on the [GitHub Issues](https://github.com/alexk1919/MackGPT/issues) page.
+If you encounter a bug or issue while using AgentGPT, please open a new issue on the [GitHub Issues](https://github.com/reworkd/AgentGPT/issues) page.
 Provide a clear and concise description of the problem, steps to reproduce it, and any relevant error messages or logs.

 ### Suggesting Enhancements

 We welcome ideas for improvements and new features.
-To suggest an enhancement, open a new issue on the [GitHub Issues](https://github.com/alexk1919/MackGPT/issues) page.
+To suggest an enhancement, open a new issue on the [GitHub Issues](https://github.com/reworkd/AgentGPT/issues) page.
 Describe the enhancement in detail, explain the use case, and outline the benefits it would bring to the project.

 ### Submitting Pull Requests